2006 Advising Forum

-- Fill out the Release Form clearly and make sure to list current elections if they are required for the major
+- Fill out the Release Form clearly and make sure to list current elections if they are required for the concentration

-- Always be sure to check students’ major GPA
+- Always be sure to check students’ concentration GPA

 Note: see p.
-7, #2 in the 2006-2007 Reference Manual for information on calculating the major GPA.
-If there are any departmental major GPA requirements beyond the overall 2.0 (e.g. minimum GPA for prerequisites or for any particular courses for the major), they must be stipulated in the LSA Bulletin.
+7, #2 in the 2006-2007 Reference Manual for information on calculating the concentration GPA.
+If there are any departmental concentration GPA requirements beyond the overall 2.0 (e.g. minimum GPA for prerequisites or for any particular concentration courses), they must be stipulated in the LSA Bulletin.

 - Be careful when choosing cognates.
 Make sure the student is not using cognate course(s) for the area distribution plan